idfive/Developer-Documentation/docs/front-end/02-accessibility.md

 description: Guidelines for Creating Accessible Sites
 ---
 # Accessibility

+## Overview
+Providing a usable experience to all users, regardless of physical or technological limitations.
+This should include provisions for users with sight, motor (unable to use mouse/keyboard etc.) and technological constraints (slow internet, older browser, no JavaScript etc.).

+### Accessibility Validators
+All websites should conform to [WAI WCAG 2.0 AA standards](https://www.w3.org/WAI/standards-guidelines/wcag/).
+Automatic tools such as WAVE, SiteImprove and Ai11y are useful for highlighting obvious issues, but for full accessibility coverage, a full site audit using a screen reader should be done.
+A [useful Chrome WAVE extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?hl=en-US) can help with the validation process.
+Run as my pages as possible through the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).

+### Semantic Code
+Writing semantic code is integral to accessibility, and has the added bonus of SEO benefit (a search bot is really just a user without sight).
+There isn’t a specific tag for all elements, but familiarize yourself with the elements are available and use them appropriately.

 ## Testing

 All pages/templates should be tested using these three tools: